How To Get Trained

 By Don Starnes | March 18, 2014

 Almost everyone now seems interested in video or cameras or movie making.
 Filmmaking has become a popular hobby and even a sport.
 This is perfectly fine.
 However, I find that very few people are serious about becoming a professional filmmaker.
+If you are serious, this article is for you.

 A filmmaker, by the way, isn’t necessarily a person who shoots on film or makes theatrical movies.
 For lack of a better phrase (and content ideator isn’t a better phrase), I declare a person who works in any capacity to make movies of any sort to be a filmmaker.
 This article focuses on production, but analogous principles apply to VFX and post-production.